 Breathing in penetrating smells can be helpful for phases of severe depersonalization.
 Ammoniac incense sticks are available from the pharmacy, their effect is very pervasive.
 However, they wear out quickly when used excessively.

 Aromatic salt has become somewhat old-fashioned today, although you may still be able to buy it in some places.
 It is of course possible to choose a particular essential oil to mix it with and to carry it around with oneself for possible cases of severe depersonalization.

 Clove oil is a good essential oil to choose.
 Its smell is not as pervasive as that of ammoniac, but its effect is nonetheless strong.

 Most of those affected by depersonalization disorder suffer from visual impairments.
 Too few visual stimuli but also too many visual stimuli can lead to the worsening of depersonalization symptoms.
 When intentionally stimulating the visual sense, caution is necessary.
 Every person should try for themselves the extent to which this is helpful.
-One idea is to flash oneself with a flashlight.

 Loud sounds can help those affected to better perceive themselves in their surroundings and in the present.
 Saying their own name loudly or simply saying “Stop!” loudly can already be helpful.
 Other options include yelling or singing.
 Describing themselves or their surroundings loudly is also good when it comes to re-establishing contact with the outside world.